treeverse/lakeFS/design/open/uncomitted-gc.md

 ### GC Flows

+The following describe the GC process run flows in the branch scope:

 #### Flow 1: Clean Run

 1. Run PrepareUncommittedForGC
 2. Read all addresses from branch commits -> `lakeFS DF`
 3. Read all addresses from branch `GC commit` -> `lakeFS DF`
-4. Read all objects on branch path (can be done in parallel by 'partition') -> `Branch DF`
+4. Read all objects on branch path directly from object store (can be done in parallel by 'partition') -> `Branch DF`
 5. Subtract results `lakeFS DF` from `Branch DF`
 6. Filter files newer than < TOKEN_EXPIRY_TIME > and special paths
 7. The remainder is a list of files which can be safely removed
-8. Finally, save the current run's `GC commit` the last read partition and newest commit id
+8. Finally, save the current run's `GC commit` the last read partition and newest commit id in a designated location on the branch path

 #### Flow 2: Optimized Run